braidpool/braidpool/README.md

 cargo build

 # run the first seed node on port 8989
-cargo run localhost:8989 localhost:8989
+cargo run -- --bind=localhost:8989

-# run other nodes pointing to the seeding node and specify their own port as 9899
+# run another node while specifying their own port as 9899 and pointing to the seed node
-cargo run localhost:8989 localhost:9899
+cargo run -- --bind=localhost:9899 --addnode=localhost:8989

 ```

 # Progress